crowbait/GnomeDistort-2/README.md

 ## Usage tips
 - The output gain sliders are not decorative, use them!
 This plugin features extreme gain values and clipping and output gain adjustments ARE necessary.
 - Because of the extreme gains and clipping, it may be necessary to noise-gate the input signal (depending on what precisely you're doing).
-Just use you favorite noise gate in front of GnomeDistort.
+Just use your favorite noise gate in front of GnomeDistort.
 - Play around with the low cut and peak filters!
 It's fun!

 ---